jeremy-w/ayadn/README.md

 gem install win32console -v 1.3.2
 ```

-*Sometimes Windows seems to have problems with UTF8 and Ruby quits with errors.
-I haven't found a solution yet.
-Note: I don't have Windows, so... :p*
+*Sometimes Windows has problems with UTF8 and accented characters are broken.
+I haven't found an acceptable solution yet.*

 *Windows, again: jump to Step 4 now.*